Stream-JMX

 Stream-JMX streams all collected metrics based on a scheduled interval via TNT4J event streaming framework.

-All streams are written into TNT4J event sinks defined in tnt4j.properties
+All streams are written into TNT4J event sinks defined in tnt4j.properties file which is defined by -Dtnt4j.config=tnt4j.properties property.

 To stream Stream-JMX to jkool cloud (https://www.jkoolcloud.com): (Requires JESL libraries (see https://github.com/Nastel/JESL))